 - Blue Cross/Blue Shield: Blue Cross/Blue Shield is an association of member companies that operate independently, and COVID-19 cost-sharing policies may differ state-by-state.
 Use the map at the Blues’ coronavirus web page to check on procedures in your state.

-- Health Care Services Corporation (HCSC): No cost-sharing for COVID-19 diagnostic tests and no cost-sharing for testing-related visits with in-network providers until the U.S. Department of Health and Human Services ends the COVID-19 public health emergency.
-Out-of-pocket costs waived for COVID-19 treatment through the end of 2020.
+- Health Care Services Corporation (HCSC): No cost-sharing for FDA-approved COVID-19 diagnostic tests or for testing-related visits with in-network providers until the U.S. Department of Health and Human Services ends the COVID-19 public health emergency.
+Out-of-pocket costs are waived for COVID-19 treatment through the end of 2020.

-- Humana: No deductibles, copays or coinsurance for COVID-19 testing and treatment, in or out of network.
+- Humana: No out-of-pocket costs for COVID-19 testing and treatment, in or out of network.
 (The company encourages members to use in-network providers because treatment outside the network could be subject to unexpected “balance billing.”)
 There is no current end date.
 Humana is also waiving cost-sharing for in-network primary care and telehealth visits and for outpatient behavioral health care (whether coronavirus related or not) for members of its Medicare Advantage plans, through Dec.
 31.

 - Kaiser Permanente: No cost-sharing for COVID-19 testing when referred by a network physician.
 Out-of-pocket costs for treatment are waived through Dec.
 31. In some plans the waiver may not apply to non-urgent or non-emergency care by out-of-network providers.

-- United Healthcare: No cost-sharing for FDA-approved diagnostic tests ordered by a health care professional, or for testing-related visits, whether in or out of network, for the duration of the public health emergency, which is currently scheduled to end on Jan.
+- United Healthcare: No cost-sharing for FDA-approved diagnostic tests ordered by a health care professional or for testing-related visits, whether in or out of network, for the duration of the public health emergency, which is currently scheduled to end on Jan.
 20, 2021.
-Cost-sharing for COVID-19 treatment by network providers, is waived through Oct.
-22.
+Cost-sharing for COVID-19 treatment by network providers is waived through Dec.
+31.